-R is a programming language, but also a software environment.
+R is a programming language, but also a software environment (R Core Team, 2020).
 To start learning R, you first need to install some software programs on your computer.
 The names and purposes of these programs may initially seem a bit confusing, but do not allow this to discourage you.
 Once all is in place, you will simply open a program and start using R to write scripts, text documents, and visualizations.

 After working through this chapter, you should be able to:

-- explain why R is or is not like a Swiss knife;
+- explain why R is and is not like a Swiss knife;

 - categorize R objects into data vs. functions;

 - distinguish between different shapes (e.g., scalars, vectors, rectangles) and types (e.g., numeric, character, logical) of data;

 - create and change R objects (by assignment);